pvcraven/web-development-class/source/tutorials/branching/branching.rst

     :align: center
     :alt: Branching

+* If you pull other branches, then your code will start looking like it has branches.
+You can switch between branches as well.
-* You can see what version is current by looking for the hollowed out circle on your list of revisions. (step 1)
+* You can see what version is current by looking for the hollowed out circle on your list of revisions. (step 1) Your branch of code may be on the left or the right.
+It doesn't really matter.

 .. image:: branch_4.png
     :width: 500px